-The Division of Clinical Radiological Physics is comprised of six faculty members, each of whom specializes in a clinical modality.
+The Division of Clinical Radiological Physics is comprised of eight faculty members, each of whom specializes in a clinical modality.

-In addition to their clinical duties, our faculty are actively engaged in a multitude of research endeavors; have numerous teaching responsibilities; supervise graduate assistants; advise multiple graduate students; and serve on PhD committees.
+In addition to their clinical duties, our faculty are actively engaged in a multitude of research endeavors; have numerous teaching responsibilities; supervise graduate assistants, residents, and a post-doctoral fellow; advise multiple graduate students; serve on PhD committees; manage various administrative duties; and participate in an abundance of scholarly activities and outreach.

 The imaging facilities that comprise UF Health’s Hospitals and Clinics offer a wide range of state-of-the-art clinical imaging equipment, including: